AftabHussain/CS142-Compilers-AutoGrader/skeleton-implementations/README.md

-## NOTE: Skeleton implementations have not been formatted to follow augo-grader format instructions.
+## NOTE: Skeleton implementations have not been formatted to follow auto-grader format instructions.